operator-framework/enhancements/enhancements/olm-managed-metrics.md

 ## Motivation

 OLM managed operators would significantly benefit from the ability to interact with Prometheus Operators deployed on cluster.
-By presenting OLM managed operators with the ability to seemlessly integrate with the Prometheus Operator, Cluster Admins would be given a single portal to gauge the health of operators installed on their clusters.
+By presenting OLM managed operators with the ability to seamlessly integrate with the Prometheus Operator, Cluster Admins would be given a single portal to gauge the health of operators installed on their clusters.

 This feature present unique value on OpenShift Clusters, where Telemeter could provide Red Hat with the ability to identify and proactively fix customer issues caused by Red Hat owned operators.